endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 - Open OpenRefine - it should open a window in your default web browser (if it's already open, you can click 'Open' at the top to start a new project)
 - Click 'Browse' and locate the Burlington CSV on your hard drive.
 Then click 'Next.'
 - The Configure Parsing Options screen will ask you to confirm a few things.
 It has made guesses, based on the data, on the type of file, the character encoding and the character that separates columns.
 Take a look at the data in the top window and make sure everything looks like it's showing up correctly.
 - The data will appear somewhat correctly, but there are blank rows between each row with data, and you can also see that the 'Accident' header isn't appearing quite right.
 There's a slight issue with the default encoding that will cause some serious problems later on.
-The dataset is encoded in [UTF-16LE](https://en.wikipedia.org/wiki/UTF-16#UTF-16LE)
+The dataset is encoded in [UTF-16LE](https://en.wikipedia.org/wiki/UTF-16#UTF-16LE), but it's being interpreted as UTF-16.
 - Click on the open field next to 'Character encoding' - this will open up a pop-up window.
 Click on UTF-16LE.

 It's also worth pointing out that the file is a `.csv`, but OpenRefine has checked the file and determined that columns are separated by tabs.
 If you open the file in a text editor, you can see that  the data is, in fact, separated by tabs even though it's a CSV.